Post-Translational Modification Prediction API

 Requires updated and valid PyMOL license to run

-script to visualize predicted liable residues on the input structure in PyMOL. - To visualize the predicted PTM residues, run the following command:
+To visualize the predicted PTM residues, run the following command:

 pymol structure_ptm.pml